 - Rent is often increased for medical professionals.
-Consider using someone independent such as property advocate to look on your behalf. - Use a commercial lawyer with experience in the medical sector when reviewing a lease agreement.
+Consider using someone independent such as a property advocate to look on your behalf.
+They can help with the initial research as well as the sales and negotiation process. - Use a commercial lawyer with experience in the medical sector when reviewing a lease agreement.
 They will know what pitfalls to avoid and ensure there are no limitations that might impinge on your ability to practice. - You'll likely need to provide personal guarantees, even if your service entity is entering the lease as the tenant.
-This creates significant personal exposure. - Build first right of refusal into the lease agreement.
+This creates significant personal exposure.
+This may be undertaken by directors in the case of a group. - Build first right of refusal into the lease agreement.
 Should the landlord decide to sell, having the option to buy prevents the stress of potentially losing your location and the goodwill associated with it.